 Space each window latch about one-third in from the sides of the window frame, or center each latch over a window pane.

-Watch this video to find out more.
+Watch the video above to find out more.

 VIDEO TRANSCRIPT

-Joe Truini: If your home has double hung windows, you might be familiar with this sound.
+Joe Truini: If your home has double-hung windows, you might be familiar with this sound.
 It’s the sound of an ill-fitting, rattling sash.
 Now even with the sash lock engaged, you can still sometimes get rattling.
 And that’s the sound of you wasting money because heated air and cooled air is escaping.

 So the solution is to replace the sash lock.
 Go to the store and get a new sash lock but get two.
 We are going to replace one sash lock with two.
 I’ll show you how that works.
 I did that on this window earlier.